 ALIYAH is an inclusive community that welcomes students across the spectrum of learning styles and needs.
 We work closely with families to create individualized learning plans as necessary and celebrate the achievements of each of our students based on their own abilities.
 We learn throughout our program that every individual has strengths and challenges and the beauty of a community is that we all gain from supporting each other.

 Our excellent ALIYAH teachers are dedicated to Jewish life and learning.
 They care about the success of each student and focus on creating a learning environment that supports every child in his/her learning as well as in building a strong community of friends.
 Mel Berwin has led our education programs since 2011, bringing wisdom, warmth, and creativity to her role in our congregation and championing inclusion, educational innovation, and professional development for Jewish educators throughout the Portland area.

 - Our K-6 program has two main components: Judaics and Hebrew.

-- Focus on gaining literacy and finding meaning in all aspects of Judaism from Jewish holidays to life cycle rituals to Jewish values.
+- All K-6 students meet at CNS from 9am-12 on Sundays for Judaics.
+Sunday mornings are designed to be creative, social, inclusive, and engaging and allow students of all ages to focus on gaining literacy and finding meaning in all aspects of Judaism, from holidays to life cycle rituals to values.

-- Chugim (specialty activities) include options for arts, music, nature, Jewish D&D, Israeli dance, and more, allowing for choice, movement, outdoor time, and creative connection with Jewish culture and values throughout the year.
+- Each grade level has its own Judaics focus and values lens.
+Sundays also include chugim (specialty activities) and tefilah (prayer services).
+Chugim include options for arts, music, cooking, cooperative games, Jewish D&D, Israeli dance, and more, allowing for choice, movement, outdoor time, and creative connection with Jewish culture and values throughout the year.

-- Tefilah (prayer service) on Sunday mornings allows kids to learn to lead and sing and pray together in an upbeat, developmentally appropriate environment, deepens connection with Hebrew language.
+- Tefilah time allows kids to learn to lead and sing and pray together in an upbeat, developmentally appropriate environment, and deepens our connections with Hebrew language and natural wonder.

 K-6 Safety Protocols